SystemsApproach/ops/provision.rst

 3.1.2 Configure and Boot
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to installing the hardware and recording the relevant
+After installing the hardware and recording the relevant facts about
-facts about the installation, the other necessary step is to configure
+the installation, the next step is to configure and boot the hardware
-and boot the hardware so that it is "ready" for the automated
+so that it is "ready" for the automated procedures that follow.
+The
-procedures that follow.
-The goal is to minimize manual configuration
+goal is to minimize manual configuration required to onboard physical
-required to onboard physical infrastructure like that shown in
+infrastructure like that shown in :numref:`Figure %s
-:numref:`Figure %s <fig-cable_plan>`, but *zero-touch* is a high
+<fig-cable_plan>`, but *zero-touch* is a high bar.
+To illustrate, the
-bar.
-To illustrate, the bootstrapping steps needed to complete
+bootstrapping steps needed to complete provisioning for our example
-provisioning for our example POD currently includes:
+POD currently includes:

 * Configure the Management Switch to know the set of VLANs being
   used.